-No environmental complaint was received during the reporting period.
-The environmental complaint as received in December 2022 was attended to and investigation was conducted by the ET in accordance with the Manual and the Complaint Management Plan.
-A summary of the complaint and analysis is presented in Table 3.1.
+One environmental complaint was received during the reporting period and was attended to and investigated by the ET in accordance with the Manual and the Complaint Management Plan.
+A summary of the complaint and analysis is presented in .

+Table 3.1.